 to ensure you have the following related quota available:

 - One Managed Instance Group per Cloud Dataflow job

-Depending on which sources and sinks you are using, you may also need additional quota.
+Depending on which sources and sinks you are using, you might also need additional quota.

-- Cloud Pub/Sub: If you are using Cloud Pub/Sub, you may need additional quota.
+- Cloud Pub/Sub: If you are using Cloud Pub/Sub, you might need additional quota.
 When planning for quota, note that processing 1 message from Cloud Pub/Sub involves 3 operations.
 If you use custom timestamps, you should double your expected number of operations, since Cloud Dataflow will create a separate subscription to track custom timestamps.